NP-Chart

 The fixed subgroup size allows for constant control limit values, the is not a need to recalculate the control limits for each sample size.
 If the defective level is very low, (sample size * average % defective < 5), then apply binomial distribution exact limits.

-Used to detect shifts >1.5 standard deviations.
+The NP Chart is used to detect shifts >1.5 standard deviations.
 In order to detect smaller shifts there are other charts that can be applied to variable and attribute data such as Exponentially Weighted Moving Average (EWMA) and Cumulative Sum of Quality Characteristic Measurement (CUSUM).

 Below is sample set of data and the NP-Chart follows.

 The chart indicates that the process is in control.
 The control tests that were used all passed in this case.
+Recall, there are a variety of control tests and most statistical software programs allow you to select and modify these criteria.

 Reminders for using NP-Charts: